maxstronge/sciencia/Notes/Physics/Courses/ASPH 305 - Introductory Astrophysics/TELESCOPES/Optical Telescopes.md

 The first practical reflecting telescope was built by Sir Isaac Newton.
 The light is guided perpendicularly out from the telescope with a small flat mirror - the focus of the image in such a telescope is therefore called the **Newton focus**.

 Another possibility is to bore a hole at the center of the primary mirror, and reflect the rays through it with a small *hyperbolic* secondary mirror in the front end of the telescope.
 In these designs, the rays meet in what is called the **Cassegrain focus**.
+The Cassegrain is a common design, used to make compact telescopes with long focal lengths, which are good for large fields of view.

+***